BijanGURUNG/Analyzing_ADS-B_and_OnboardGPS_Data/README.md

 ## Comparing the aircraft surveillance data (air tour data) recorded by ADS-B data logger and Onboard navigation (GPS) technologies in Denali National Park and Reserve, Alaska

-Aircraft have been employing different technologies for aircraft monitoring or surveillance.
+Aviation Authorities have been employing different technologies for aircraft monitoring or surveillance.
 The three main types of aircraft surveillance technologies are:
 1. Radar-based aircraft surveillance
 2. Automatic Dependent Surveillance-Broadcast (ADS-B)
 3. Other Satellite Communication Devices